Dokfritz23/fifty-hurts/README.md

   url: 'https://philstollery.github.io',
   // Set the /<baseUrl>/ pathname under which your site is served
   // For GitHub pages deployment, it is often '/<projectName>/'
-  baseUrl: '/github-usaurus',
+  baseUrl: '/github-usaurus/',

   // GitHub pages deployment config.
   // If you aren't using GitHub pages, you don't need these.
-  organizationName: 'PhilStollery', // Usually your GitHub org/user name.
+  organizationName: 'philstollery', // Usually your GitHub org/user name.
   projectName: 'github-usaurus', // Usually your repo name.
 ```

-Change the `url`, `organizationName` and `projectName` values to match your GitHub username and repository name respectively.
+Change the `url`, `baseUrl`, `organizationName`, and `projectName` values to match your GitHub username and repository name respectively.

 1. Run the deployment command: